robotrobertson/jekyll-now/_posts/2017-9-23-dodgergame.md

 ---
 layout: post
-title: Last Dodger game of the year: test
+title: Last Dodger game of the year
 ---

+Last Dodger game of the year: